Leonetienne/Hazelnupp/readme.md

 --help   This will display the parameter documentation.

---name   LIST   default=['peter' 'hannes']   The names to target
+--names   LIST   default=['peter' 'hannes']   The names to target

 --force   -f   Just forces it.